 The benefits of flying yoga are more than just physical!
 It can also be a great mood booster and a great technique for stress relief.
 While you're burning calories, you're also improving your memory and concentration by fortifying neural connections.
 While your body is getting stronger, so is your mind!

 It’s important to consult with your doctor first if you’re considering a new workout.
 Many exercises may not be ideal for those with certain conditions.
 If you think you might have health limitations, talk with a doctor before starting a new workout regime.

-A hike or a bike ride can be fun, but it’s always great to take a break from the ordinary activities.
-If you’ve embarked on Aerial Yoga or aqua fitness exercise, let us know in our comments!
-Even better- tell friends and family on FamilyApp.Whether you need to reboot your workout or want to explore new health benefits, try out floating fitness!
+While conventional cardio can be convenient, it can get to be old hat.
+It's always great to take a break from the ordinary fitness activities.
+If you’ve tried flying yoga, let us know in our comments!
+Even better- tell friends and family on FamilyApp.Whether you need to reboot your workout or want to try something new, check out aerial yoga!